SHAM LABS

 From years spent observing instead of speaking.

-Something in me fractured.
+Something in me dimmed.

 Fatherhood at twenty.